juntaochen1/juntaochen1.github.io/_pages/about.md

 -->

 \
-I am actively looking for motivated students in research projects on cyber-physical systems' security and privacy, machine learning and AI, IoT, robotics, and smart cities.
+I am actively looking for motivated students in research projects on cyber-physical systems security and resilience, machine learning and AI, robotics, and smart cities.
 If you are interested in joining our group, please send me an email with your CV and a brief description of past research/project experiences.

 Research Interests
 ------